 Excerpted from “How to Pursue in order to Attain Salvation” in Sermons and Fellowship on Entry Into Life I

 “‘Righteousness’ does not mean giving alms, it does not mean loving your neighbor as yourself, and it does not mean not fighting, arguing, robbing, or stealing.
 Righteousness means taking God’s commission as your duty and obeying God’s orchestrations and arrangements as a heaven-sent vocation, regardless of the time or place, just like all that was done by the Lord Jesus.
 This is the very righteousness spoken of by God."

-Bible Reference: “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which i…
+Bible Verses for Reference: “Not every one that said to Me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of My Fat…

 What does it mean to truly pray?
 It means speaking the words within your heart to God, and communing with God having grasped His will and based upon His words; it means feeling particularly close to God, feeling that He is in front of you, and that you have something to say to Him; and it means being especially radiant within your heart, and feeling that God is especially lovely.
 You will feel especially inspired, ...This is what it means to truly pray.

 As long as you eat and drink God’s words, no matter what your surroundings are, your spirit is especially pleased, nor are you bothered by the people, events, or things around you.
 When you normally contemplate God in your heart, what goes on outside cannot bother you.
 This is what it means to have stature.